sinhashutosh/EmployeeWageOOPS/README.md

-Welcome to Employee
+Check Employee is
-Wage Computation Program
+Present or Absent